Butalbital/Caff/Apap/Codeine

 Suddenly stopping this medication may cause withdrawal, especially if you have used it for a long time or in high doses.
 To prevent withdrawal, your doctor may lower your dose slowly.
 Tell your doctor or pharmacist right away if you have any withdrawal symptoms such as restlessness, mental/mood changes (including anxiety, trouble sleeping, thoughts of suicide), watering eyes, runny nose, nausea, diarrhea, sweating, muscle aches, or sudden changes in behavior.

 Though it helps many people, this medication may sometimes cause addiction.
-This risk may be higher if you have a substance use disorder (such as overuse of or addiction to drugs/alcohol).
+This risk may be higher if you have a mental/mood disorder or a substance use disorder (such as overuse of or addiction to drugs/alcohol).
 Take this medication exactly as prescribed to lower the risk of addiction.
 Ask your doctor or pharmacist for more details.

 Tell your doctor if you notice increased use of this medication, a worsening of headaches, an increase in the number of headaches, the medication not working as well, use of this medication for more than 2 headache episodes a week, or if you have any new pain.
 Your doctor may need to change your medication and/or add a separate medication to prevent the headaches.